splitio/javascript-client/packages/splitio-cache/README.md

 # SPLIT Cache

-This module is responsible for retrieve and store the information.
+This module is responsible for retrieve and store the information required for evaluate keys and features.

 ## Development dependency